COSC3020/log-o-proof-Kodoka/README.md

 # Sources

-For the Chance of Base Log rule:
+For the Change of Base Log rule:
 https://www.khanacademy.org/math/algebra2/x2ec2f6f830c9fb89:logs/x2ec2f6f830c9fb89:change-of-base/a/logarithm-change-of-base-rule-intro

+Wasn't happy with my original proof, so I reworked it.
+I referenced the proof: https://github.com/COSC3020/log-o-proof-regtoga/tree/main, as of commit: ab9ae62.
+I thought their proof was very readable, well formated, and better conveyed they idea than mine.
+Hopefully my work emulates that.

 # Plagiarism Notice